Forecast issued at 5:40 am EST on Wednesday 26 April 2017.

 Partly cloudy.
 Slight (20%) chance of a shower.
 Winds north to northwesterly 15 to 20 km/h tending west to northwesterly 20 to 30 km/h during the morning.
 Overnight temperatures falling to between 4 and 9 with daytime temperatures reaching around 17.

 Partly cloudy.
-Medium (50%) chance of showers, most likely in the morning.
-Light winds becoming southwesterly 15 to 20 km/h during the afternoon then becoming light during the evening.
-Overnight temperatures falling to between 7 and 12 with daytime temperatures reaching between 17 and 20.
+Winds northwest to southwesterly 15 to 25 km/h tending south to southwesterly 15 to 20 km/h during the morning, becoming light during the day.
+Overnight temperatures falling to between 4 and 9 with daytime temperatures reaching between 15 and 18.